adrianshort/uk_planning_scraper/README.md

 **PRE-ALPHA: Only works with Idox and Northgate sites and spews a lot of stuff to STDOUT.
 Not for production use.**

-This gem scrapes planning applications data from UK council/local planning authority websites, eg Westminster City Council.
+This gem scrapes planning applications data from UK local planning authority websites, eg Westminster City Council.
 Data is returned as an array of hashes, one hash for each planning application.

 This scraper gem doesn't use a database.
 Storing the output is up to you.
 It's just a convenient way to get the data.